hydrusnetwork/hydrus/docs/developer_api.md

 :   The file itself.
 You should get the correct mime type as the Content-Type header.

 By default, this will set the `Content-Disposition` header to `inline`, which causes a web browser to show the file.
 If you set `download=true`, it will set it to `attachment`, which triggers the browser to automatically download it (or open the 'save as' dialog) instead.

+This stuff supports `Range` requests, so if you want to build a video player, go nuts.

 ### **GET `/get_files/thumbnail`** { id="get_files_thumbnail" }